-At the end of the quarter, the patient contacts will be counted and verified by the attending physician at Extended and Elective Off-Sites.
+At the end of the quarter, the patient contacts will be counted and verified by the attending provider at Extended and Elective Off-Sites.
 In order to receive credit for the patient contacts, the patient information must be logged clearly, and the original patient contact log must be submitted to the Clinical Coordinator.
-SCNM and eClinicalWorks have automated the process of recording patient contacts in eClinicalWorks EHR; therefore, no patient log or attendance form is required for clerkships held at SCNM Medical Center, Neil Riordan Center for Regenerative Medicine, and Roosevelt Health Center.
-An exception to this is break attendance which still requires physician signatures for onsite physicians.
+Sonoran University and eClinicalWorks have automated the process of recording patient contacts in eClinicalWorks EHR; therefore, no patient log or attendance form is required for clerkships held at the Sonoran University Medical Center, Neil Riordan Center for Regenerative Medicine, and Roosevelt Health Center.
+An exception to this is break attendance which still requires provider signatures for onsite providers.
 The paper process for documenting patient contacts at extended sites and Elective Off-Sites remains the same and eventually will be electronically documented.
 Even after achieving the required 500 patient contacts, students must continue to accurately record the patient contacts until graduation.